GoogleChromeLabs/comlink/docs/examples/eventlistener/README.md

-This example is similar to the one in the top-level README.
-It shows how to setup Comlink between a website and a worker.
+This example shows how a simple `TransferHandler` can allow to use remote event listeners or event targets.